 Programming at La Bodega included regular open exhibits displaying the work of artists from San Diego and from around the world.
 Other events hosted at the gallery open mic poetry nights and musical events.

 Many cite the gallery as the catalyst for the revival of Logan Avenue from a stretch with vacant commercial spaces into a thriving arts and entertainment corridor.

 La Bodega first announced it was closing its doors at the end of its lease on December 31.
 Management was unable to strike a new lease deal with property owner Nick Inzunza, a former mayor of National City, who demanded a much higher rate which could not be met.
 The initial closing announcement shook Barrio Logan’s artist community, which is currently dealing with the difficulties of gentrification along with neighborhood residents.

 Earlier in 2019, the also prominent Chicano Art Gallery was also forced to shut down after management doubled rent prices for its respective space, just a block away from La Bodega’s original location.

 “This is an ugly reminder of Barrio Logan’s current unaffordable reality for those wanting to have a space to present art and culture,” La Bodega’s owners wrote in a Facebook post on December 3.
 “It’s a sad reality that hurts.
 We put our life into making La Bodega what it is today and we are completely heartbroken that we have to vacate that historic building.”

-Weeks later, on Christmas morning, La Bodega’s owners shared a picture of a key to the new address, teasing a new location had been found.
+Weeks later, on Christmas morning, La Bodega’s owners shared a picture of the key to the new address, teasing a location had been found.

 “It warms our heart to know that our contributions to the barrio arts scene are loved by countless people from our community and beyond,” the accompanying post partially read.